MIDAV0/ethernaut-challenges/README.md

 ## Level 11 - Elevator

 The contract has a loophole in the `goTo` function.
 It calls the `isLastFloor` two times and first time it has to return `false` and second time `true`.
 We can create an attack contract that implements `Building` interface and will be atteched to in `Elevator`.
 In the attack contract we will keep track of the number of times `isLastFloor` was called and return `false` the first time and `true` the second time.
 This will allow us to call `goTo` function and win the game.

+Prevention: You can use the `view` function modifier on an interface in order to prevent state modifications.
+The `pure` modifier also prevents functions from modifying the state.
+Make sure you read Solidity's documentation and learn its caveats.